European leaders mourn Pope Francis after death at age 88

 European leaders on Monday expressed deep sorrow over the death of Pope Francis, remembering him as a symbol of compassion, social justice, and moral leadership whose voice resonated far beyond the Catholic Church.

+The 88-year-old pontiff died of a cerebral stroke and irreversible heart failure, Vatican doctor Andrea Arcangeli has said in a death certificate.

-European Commission President Ursula von der Leyen said on X that the late pontiff inspired millions with "his humility and love so pure for the less fortunate," adding that his legacy would continue to guide efforts for a "more just, peaceful and compassionate world."
+European Commission President Ursula von der Leyen said the late pontiff inspired millions with "his humility and love so pure for the less fortunate," and that his legacy would continue to guide efforts for a "more just, peaceful and compassionate world."

-EU foreign policy chief Kaja Kallas, who had met with Pope Francis recently in Rome, said she was deeply saddened by his passing.
+EU foreign policy chief Kaja Kallas, who met Pope Francis recently in Rome, said she was deeply saddened by his passing.

 "I thanked Pope Francis for his strong leadership in protecting the most vulnerable & defending human dignity," Kallas posted.
 "I extend my condolences to all Catholics in the world."